3ch01c/3ch01c.github.io/README.md

 Sometimes [I teach other people how to code](https://coderdojolosalamos.wordpress.com).

+You can find me on Mastodon:

+- <a rel="me" href="https://data-folks.masto.host/@3ch01c">data-folks.masto.host</a>
+- <a rel="me" href="https://noc.social/@3ch01c">noc.social</a>

-Sometimes I plan to blog or something here, but then it just comes out as notes.
+Sometimes I plan to blog or put something here, but then it just comes out as notes.

 - [How to set up OpenVPN](https://github.com/3ch01c/utils/blob/master/docs/openvpn_setup.md)
 - [How to set up Deluge](https://github.com/3ch01c/utils/blob/master/docs/deluge_setup.md)